CosmWasm/sylvia-book/src/basics/query.md

 pub mod responses;
 ```

-Now in `src/responses.rs` we will create response struct.
+Now in `src/responses.rs`, we will create a response struct.

 ```rust,noplayground
 use cosmwasm_schema::cw_serde;